Apply for Financial Aid

 For each academic year for which you will need financial aid, you must complete a FAFSA.
 There is no cost to apply for financial aid using the FAFSA, and it is the starting point for both federal and state aid.

 Use FAFSA on the Web.
-You and your parents (if applicable) will need a U.S. Department of Education PIN to complete and electronically sign your application.
-The FAFSA will guide you through obtaining a PIN.
-Students and their parents must get their own separate PIN numbers.
+You and your parents (if applicable) will need a U.S. Department of Education PIN or Federal Student Aid (FSA) ID to complete and electronically sign your application.
+The FAFSA will guide you through obtaining a PIN or FSA ID.
+Students and their parents must get their own separate PIN or FSA ID's.

 View The FAFSA Overview.
 This tutorial will help guide you on how to complete the FAFSA.